Are there free ways to make money online?

 Fool: Similar to Alpha, you will get rewarded with cash if you can write great financial stories, or have interesting perspectives on stocks, mutual funds, ETF’s, etc.

-Postloop: You make money here by dispensing informative blog and forum posts.
+Postloop: You make money here by posting on forums and blogs.

 DemandStudios: This is the company behind the giant how-to site, eHow.